 It is hard to know what to expect when you and the person you thought you were going to spend the rest of your life with become legal adversaries.
-For those unfamiliar with divorce, there can be misconceptions which can make an already difficult situation more complicated.
+For those unfamiliar with divorce, misconceptions can make an already difficult situation more complicated.
 By knowing some of the common myths you can avoid unnecessary fear about the process.

 Divorce Means Having a Trial

 While the thought of traditional divorce may conjure images of a bitter courtroom battle where you and your ex hurl insults and accusations at one another, this is seldom a reality.
 In Wisconsin, like many other states, the majority of divorce cases are settled outside of court.